-2. liquid protein/peptide sample in 10-100µl volatile solvent like Milli-Q water. isopropanol, acetonitrile.
-The sample have to be shipped in frozen state!
+2. liquid protein/peptide sample in 10-100µl volatile solvent like Milli-Q water, isopropanol, acetonitrile.
+Check whether your sample requires cooled shipping.

 |Sample purity||The sample should be as pure as possible (at least 75-80% purity) and contain only the protein or peptide.
 Free amino acid, primary amines, SDS, salt, buffer or other contaminants should be as low as possible since the Edman chemistry can be negatively affected.|

 |Cysteine modification||Cysteine without special modification can not be detected by N-terminal sequencing.
 Therefore the sample has to be modified for detection of cysteine.
 Below you can find a modification protocol.|

 |N-terminal blockage||Proteins and peptides which are N-terminally blocked do not have a free N-terminal amino group.
 Therefore these proteins can not be sequenced.
 More than 50% of all eukaryont proteins are blocked.
 On request we can perform deblocking procedures but we need a significant higher amount of protein and the deblocking does not work always, because mostly the type of blockage is unknown.|